isovector/draconian-results/pho.md

 webpage and the order, the order is correct and legal and must be followed.

-Businesses will transition from a COVID-19 Safety Plan to a communicable disease plan.

-### Restaurants, cafes, pubs, bars and nightclubs

 Places that do not offer full meal service must close.
 This includes places like bars, nightclubs and lounges that do not serve meals.

-Indoor and outdoor dining is allowed with physical distancing requirements and other rules, including:
+Indoor and outdoor dining is allowed when following physical distancing requirements and other rules:

 -   A maximum of 6 people at a table
--   There needs to be 2 metres or physical barriers between tables
+-   Two metres or physical barriers between tables
 -   Customers must stay seated and cannot move between or visit other tables
 -   No dancing